-The Department hosts nationally and internationally renowned scientists across a range of disciplines for our regular seminar series.
+The Department hosts nationally and internationally renowned scientists across various disciplines for our regular seminar series.
 Graduate students are expected to attend these lectures throughout their time in the program.
-It is mandatory for the first-year graduate students to attend these seminars.
-Seminars are held each Wednesday (Fall and Spring) at 4:00pm in BICH 108, unless otherwise noted.
+First-year graduate students must attend these seminars.
+Unless otherwise noted, seminars are held each Wednesday (Fall and Spring) at 4:00 pm in BICH 108.
 Please speak with the Graduate Office to receive notifications for out-of-department seminars.